animalfunfacts.net - The Animal Encyclopedia for Kids

 Average and Maximum Speed

-While hunting or on the run, animals are able to move very fast for a short while.
+While hunting or on the run, animals need to move very fast for a short while.
 If you are late for the bus or for your first lesson at school you also tend to run much faster than usual.
 Yet, you cannot keep up this speed all day.
 This would be much too exhausting.
 The same with animals.
-The speeds listed here therefore apply for short distances only.
+The speeds listed here therefore apply for short distances only - when an animal is on the run or hunting.

 How to Measure Speed